-Do you like houses, meeting new people, and learning something new every day?
+Do you like houses, meeting new people, and learning something new daily?
 If so, becoming a licensed home inspector is likely an excellent career choice for you!

-A home inspector is a professional who inspects the physical components and systems of a property, usually during the home-buying process.
-They conduct a visual inspection of the home, checking for any problems or defects.
+A home inspector is a professional who inspects a property’s physical components and systems, usually during the home-buying process.
+They visually inspect the home, checking for any problems or defects.
 Then, they write a home inspection report listing their findings.
-The client can use this report to make decisions on what should be replaced or repaired.
+The client can use this report to decide what should be replaced or repaired.

 Do home inspectors make good money?